kaueserra/Latana/README.md

 - An evaluation of your model’s performance.

-The problem stated to use certain demographics predict the probability of a person with some characteristics have knowledge about the brand, gender was not in the dataset and as gender it was cited on the problem and it is one major feature in any questionnaire, therefore my first understanding of the problem was:
+The problem stated to use certain demographics predict the probability of a person with some characteristics has knowledge about the brand, gender was not in the dataset and as gender it was cited on the problem and it is one major feature in any questionnaire, therefore my first understanding of the problem was:

 Create a model with only the demographic features and use gender.